Chefs of Orlando

 John Rivers: 4Rivers Smokehouse & The Coop

 While many Orlando-area chefs have been formally trained in the culinary arts, John Rivers walks a bit of a different path.
-In fact, until fairly recently, Rivers was the president of a $1 billion-plus pharmaceutical company.
-No matter, it's the barbecue he serves at his 4Rivers locations — especially his signature item, the smoked brisket — that has customers literally lined up to the door and into the parking lot.
-It's also the reason why he was invited to cook at the famed James Beard House in August 2013.
+Once the president of a $1 billion-plus pharmaceutical company, Rivers now serves barbecue at his 4Rivers locations that has customers literally lined up to the door and into the parking lot.
+It’s also the reason why he was invited to cook at the famed James Beard House in August 2013.

 The story began nearly two decades ago for Rivers, when the chef-owner began his “barbecue ministry” out of his garage, initially benefitting schools, charitable groups and churches.
 Since Rivers opened his first restaurant in Winter Park during 2009, his barbecue, gourmet side dishes, bottled sauces and rubs, and desserts have reached legendary status among local foodies.
 So much in fact that he smokes more than 15,000 pounds of meat each week!

 Rabii Saber: Four Seasons Resort Orlando at Walt Disney World Resort